s-lilo/brat-peek/README.md

         peek.txt.generate_suggestions_from_tsv(temp, tsv)

 ## Contact
-Brat Peek is a personal project, which means that currently new features are added as I personally need them.
-That being said, if you have any questions or suggestions, you can contact me at the following address:
+brat peek is a personal project, which means that currently new features are added as I personally need them.
+If you have any questions or suggestions, you can contact me at the following address:
-* Salvador Lima: salvador.limalopez@gmail.com
+* Salvador Lima: <salvador.limalopez gmail com>

+For more information on brat, please visit its [GitHub repository](https://github.com/nlplab/brat) or [homepage](http://brat.nlplab.org/).